top of page

 THE HAMMER OF GERNDAR

-Before the first Great War, which occurred in the period known as Before the First Era, Morlock was summoned by the god Gerndar, the God of the Strength of the Yellow Star (Sun), to craft him a Magic Weapon.
-Gerndar, however, did not ask for anything specific, only that it had to be powerful and potent, reflecting his strength and power.
-Master Morlock, who was highly observant, decided to create a unique weapon.
-Gerndar was a tall and muscular warrior god, and his weapon had to match his stature.
-Thus, Morlock decided to forge a great hammer.
-Later, after the creation of the First Men from the First Lineages, Gerndar gifted the Hammer to King Thovar.
-However, Thovar, despite being strong, couldn't wield the Hammer of Gerndar for long periods of time.
-As a result, Master Morlock, along with Master Äirfax, crafted a magical armor that would adapt to the body of the one wielding the hammer, granting strength and power to its bearer.
+Before the First Great War, during the time known as Before the First Era, Morlock was summoned by the god Gerndar, the God of the Strength of the Yellow Star (Sun), to forge him a magical weapon.
+Gerndar, however, did not request anything specific, only that it needed to be powerful and imbued with his strength and power.
+Master Morlock, always a keen observer, decided to create a unique weapon.
+Gerndar was a tall and muscular warrior-god, and thus his weapon needed to reflect that.
+So, Morlock chose to craft a massive hammer.
+Later, after the creation of the First Men from the First Lineages, Gerndar gifted the hammer to King Thovar.
+However, although Thovar was strong, he could not wield the Hammer of Gerndar for long.
+To remedy this, Master Morlock, together with Master Äirfax, created a magical armor that adjusted to the body of the hammer's wielder, granting them the strength and power needed to handle it.

 The Wizards' War